kebabzter/Express-server-template/README.md

 # Node-server-template
-A template for a node.js back-end server
+A template for an express back-end server